 The Medically Complex Children waiver program provides attendant care, a participant-directed service with employer authority.
 This authority grants the participant or the designated authorized representative the option to choose their attendant and direct how the service is delivered.

-A contracted vendor provides an overview of the participant-directed service delivery model to interested parties.
-The overview includes the roles, responsibilities, risks and liabilities associated with the employer authority.
+The contracted Nurse Care Coordination vendor provides an overview of the participant-directed service delivery model to interested parties.
+The overview includes the roles, responsibilities, risks, and liabilities associated with participant direction.